-The ocean faces severe pollution, with nearly 80% of wastewater discharged untreated and 8 million tons of plastic waste entering the ocean annually.
-If not controlled, pollution and waste threaten the viability of Blue Industries.
-Blue Industries can offer solutions to pollution, e.g. via marine litter removal and decontamination technology.
+Pollution, waste management andaquatic ecosystems health: The marine and freshwater ecosystems face severe pollution, with nearly 80% of wastewater discharged untreated38 and 19-23 million tons of plastic waste entering the aquatic ecosystems annually.39 Non-point pollution sources such as fertilizer application and animal farming and other land-based pollutants, such as industrial wastewater discharge, further reduce and degrade water resources, impact aquatic life in rivers and lakes, and end up in the oceans.
+If not controlled, pollution and waste threaten the viability of Blue Industries, ecosystems and livelihoods Blue Industries can offer solutions to pollution, e.g. via marine litter removal, decontamination technology, circular, resource efficient and clean production (RECP) and irrigation technologies, optimized industrial water cycle and sustainable waste management.
 However, Blue Industry itself can also exacerbate ocean pollution.
-For example, more than 250 million tonnes of sewage and greywater are discharged into the ocean each year from shipping alone.
-Meanwhile, discarded fishing gear accounts for an estimated 27% of beach litter in Europe and 46% of the floating debris in the Great Pacific Garbage Patch (a gyre of marine debris particles in the central North Pacific Ocean).
+For example, more than 250 million tonnes of sewage and greywater are discharged into the ocean each year from shipping alone.40 Meanwhile, discarded fishing gear accounts for an estimated 27% of beach litter in Europe and 46% of the floating debris in the Great Pacific Garbage Patch (a gyre of marine debris particles in the central North Pacific Ocean).41